 - Special circumstances arise, such as a family emergencies.
 Extra time may be given if the teacher is notified within a reasonable time period.

 - Respect is essential for our classroom.
 Students should always respect themselves, each other, their classroom, and their teacher.

 - Students should complete all assignments thoughtfully and on time.
 Consider all assignments writing assignments: use complete sentences and proper writing conventions unless otherwise advised.

-- Academic integrity and honesty is essential.
+- Academic integrity and honesty are essential.
 Copying or talking during tests/quizzes is never acceptable and can result in a zero.
 Students should complete their own assignments, never copying from another student, as this can also result in a zero.
-When using literature and resources in writing, students should always cite using MLA format.
+When using literature and research in writing, students should always cite using MLA format.
 See planner for school plagiarism policy for more information.

 - Phones: Cell phones and other electronic devices should be turned off and put away until the teacher indicates students can use their devices during instruction for a particular lesson.
 When using a device in class it should be flat on the desk at all times.